m-makarious/ReciprocalBLAST/README.md

 ___

 ## Usage <a id="usage"></a>
 To run the program, you will need to create a folder that contains all the .fasta files that you need.
+Sample FASTA files can be accessed at https://github.com/m-makarious/ReciprocalBLAST/tree/master/sample%20files.
 Once you have the folder, open a terminal window and try to run the python script.
 The program will then prompt the user:

 >“Enter the path for the folder that have all the .fasta files:”